The Best Ways to Upgrade Your S’mores From a Marshmallow Expert

-The anatomy of a standard s’more is pretty simple: melty chocolate and gooey marshmallow are sandwiched between whatever store bought graham crackers you can find and the results are always nostalgic and sweet.
-But what if there was a way to make s'mores that are perfectly suited to your favorite flavors and have ingredients that feel gourmet?
+The anatomy of most standard s’mores is pretty simple: melted chocolate and gooey marshmallow are sandwiched between whatever store bought graham crackers you can find.
+While the results are always nostalgic and sweet, the basic s'mores rubric also contains worlds of possibilities.
+Maybe you want to celebrate seasonal ingredients like pumpkins or citrus, or incorporate flavors from other desserts or even cocktails.
+So long as your creations contain the same crunchy, chewy, and melty textures as the original, you can make s'mores perfectly suited to your favorite flavors and with ingredients that feel gourmet.

-1927 S’mores Company, a Portland-based business with a downtown “s’morefront,” does just that.
-Their opulent version of s’mores feature craft-made marshmallows in flavors like whiskey caramel, matcha, and lemon meringue; in-house baked graham crackers; and locally sourced ingredients.
+1927 S’mores Company, a Portland-based business with a downtown “s’morefront,” specializes in creative s'mores recipes.
+Their opulent versions feature craft-made marshmallows in flavors like whiskey caramel, matcha, and lemon meringue; in-house baked graham crackers; and locally sourced ingredients.
 Additionally, find a customizable s’more bar that also serves up hot chocolate, s’mores parfaits, and something called a gramwich: an ice cream sandwich prepared with graham crackers and toasted marshmallow fluff.

 With summer camping season looming, we asked Bindrup to share all of her tips about upgrading a basic s’more to gooey, flavorful perfection.
 “The best part is,” she says, “you can make whatever you want.”